Fabio3rs/llvmup/README.md

 ### 🏗️ Improved Project Structure
 - **Organized Documentation**: All docs moved to `docs/` directory with cross-references
 - **Example Scripts**: Interactive demos and tests in `examples/` directory
-- **Comprehensive Testing**: Full test suite with unit and integration tests
+- **Extensive Testing**: Test suite with unit and integration tests

 ## 🚀 Latest Features (v3.0)